SethSilverBeard/jira-awesomizer-defaults/README.md

 1. Install TamperMonkey in Chrome (Should work with FF, but havent tested)
 1. In Chrome, visit https://github.com/SethSilverBeard/jira-awesomizer-defaults/raw/master/jira-awesomizer-defaults.user.js and click "Install"
 1. Go to your JIRA website and click "Create Issue".
 You will see a lock icon next to each field to save it!
 1. If you do not see lock icons, you probably need to change the `@include` directive in the script to match your URL.
-Currently it only matches URLS starting with `jira.*`
+Currently it only matches URLS starting with `jira*.*`

 FAQs